KaidenWilliams/startup/README.md

 Default turn the margins and everything to zero so you can manually do it later.

 Read through the w3schools css stuff, experiment with froggy.

+.

+.

+CSS is inline with html for Bootstrap, figure out what all the different class options do.